QARANC.co.uk Find Extra Work

 War Graves Memorials

 War Graves Photo Below are pictures of their graves and QARANC.co.uk would like to further honour their sacrifice by requesting any additional information about any nurse on this page and those who should be added.
-For example any info about their nursing skills, examples of dedication, photograph, etc would be gratefully received for inclusion onto this war graves memorials for nurses page.
+For example any info about their nursing skills, examples of dedication, photograph, etc would be gratefully received for inclusion onto this page.
 Please contact us if you can help.
 Thank you.

 Wimereux Cemetery Wimereux War Grave Cemetery in France was located near military hospitals during the Great War.
-There are several members of the Queen Alexandra's Imperial Military Nursing Services and Royal Army Medical Corps buried at the Wimereux War Grave Cemetery.
+There are several members of the Queen Alexandra's Imperial Military Nursing Service and Royal Army Medical Corps buried there.
 The Commonwealth War Graves are located in a separate area of the civilian graves.

-WimereuxCemetery Unlike other war graves and war grave memorials the headstones at Wimereux War Grave Cemetery each headstone lies flat against the ground because of the soil in the graveyard is sandy and does not support the weight of the uprights headstone.
+WimereuxCemetery Unlike other war grave memorials the headstones lies flat against the ground because of the soil in the graveyard is sandy and does not support the weight of the uprights headstone.
 There are 2845 war graves from the First World War and 14 war graves from the Second World War.
 Wimereux War Grave Cemetery is now called the Wimereux Communal Cemetery.

 As you can see from the postcard photos below of Wimereux cemetery, taken soon after burials, there were originally crosses above each grave until the earth mounds settled.
 The left hand side of the photograph shows the first grave with a dark cross as reading Sister but sadly the surname is not readable.